bnatarajan5/bashtest/README.md

 # bashtest
-##Description: This coude will run ifconfig and show the IP an instant read form.
+Description: This code will run ifconfig and show the IP an instant read form.